Achievements

 that the semipermeable layer’s leakage will damp the enhancing effect of the

-silt-layer’s dimensionless leakance on tidal
+silt-layer’s dimensionless leakance

 propagation, this result has been pointed out in section 4.1.